-- Ability to educate clients on basic production costs, protocol, and processes
+- Educator: educate clients on basic production costs, protocol, and processes.

-Yeah!
-That’s a lot of hats!
-Simultaneously, they are being approached by for profit businesses to work for free! (non-profit work is at the discretion of the photographer).
-In my experience photographers do not like saying no; they want to help; they want to do EVERY job that will either give them a strong piece for their book or gain exposure in a certain market they are trying to break.
-Taking time away from their long list of non-paying, behind the scenes job duties can actually cost them money.
+That’s a lot of skills to master in a single profession.
+Simultaneously, they’re being approached by for-profit businesses to work for free (non-profit work is at the discretion of the photographer).
+In my experience, shooters don’t like saying “No.” They want to help.
+They want to take EVERY job that will increase exposure, but taking time away from their long list of behind the scenes job duties can actually cost them money.

-I have to hand it to all of the commercial photographers and directors out there, I admire your perseverance and tact in handling your business while keeping your creative wheels turning.
-It is a rare talent.
+I admire all of the commercial photographers and directors out there.
+Their perseverance and tact handling business while keeping the creative wheels turning is a rare talent.